pyunes/VBA-challenge/README.md

 Use the sheet alphabetical_testing.xlsx while developing your code.
 This dataset is smaller and will allow you to test faster.
 Your code should run on this file in under 3 to 5 minutes.
 Make sure that the script acts the same on every sheet.
 The joy of VBA is that it takes the tediousness out of repetitive tasks with the click of a button.

+SIDENOTE:
+Sub MultipleYearStockData.docx shows the code used in case the .cls file is corrupted